gerhardberger/mtx/README.md

 ```

 #### Values
-The `Values` type is a dynamically allocated 2-dimensional array of __doubles__ (for now, in the future could be possible to use different types), that is used to store the values of matrices and vectors.
+The `Values` type is a dynamically allocated 2-dimensional array of `Value`s (for now, in the future could be possible to use different types), that is used to store the values of matrices and vectors.

+#### RowValues
+A one-dimensional array of `Value`s, for the values of the row.

 #### Matrix
 This type is the main one used in most functions when dealing with matrices.